THE BELLS OF SUSSEX

 Diocesan survey

-Usually, the amount of bells in the church were registered in the 1724 diocesan survey, but nothing is mentioned in 1724.
-Although, it is interesting to note that the rector in that year, Thomas Baker, was also a schoolmaster and Chichester, and a M.A of Trinity College, Cambridge.
+Usually, the number of bells in a church was recorded in the 1724 diocesan survey, but there is no mention of any bells here.
+It is interesting to note, however, that the rector in that year, Thomas Baker, was also the schoolmaster at Chichester and held an M.A. from Trinity College, Cambridge.

 Overhaul